Room Architecture

 Question the norms

-ER: Another crucial point is allowing strangeness into architectural norms.
-We should recognise beauty in what initially seems strange.
+ER: In my opinion, we must allow strangeness into architectural norms.
+We should recognise beauty in what initially seems bizarre.
 Some buildings or details may not appear beautiful at first, but they exist for a reason.
 Understanding their history and preserving them can enhance our architectural approach.
-The lecture series I have been involved in recently, Monstrum, has been one of my main focuses in the past few monthsâa critical exploration of architectural norms and how we perceive buildings that are often overlooked.
+The lecture series I have been involved in recently with Jacques-Marie Ligot, Monstrum, has been one of my main focuses in the past few monthsâa critical exploration of architectural norms and how we perceive buildings that are often overlooked.
 Itâs about breaking away from the idea of architecture as something entirely controlled and standardised.
-We want to guide students toward critically questioning architectural norms.

 The essential role of unions

-ER: Additionally, I engage in activist work as the secretary general of a professional Syndicate (also called Union).
-This allows me to understand architecture on a political level and contribute to shaping decisions that affect our profession.
+ER: Additionally, I engaged during several years in activist work as the secretary general of a professional Syndicate (also called Union).
+This allowed me to understand architecture on a political level and to contribute in shaping decisions that affect our profession in France.

-Another important aspect is advocating for the value of architectural work in society.
+One of its most important aspects is also advocating for the value of architectural work in society.
 This is something I personally care about.
 Many architects feel that our profession is undervaluedânot necessarily disrespected, but often misunderstood.
-People donât always grasp why architects are essential or what architecture contributes.
+People donât always grasp why architects are essential or what architecture contributes to.
 Being part of a union means actively working to enhance public recognition and appreciation of architecture.

 As practitioners, we have to take an active role in advocating for our profession.

-âĄď¸ ROOM.
-Emanuelle Raoul-Duval.
+âĄď¸ Monstrum, Portrait Jacques-Marie Ligot & Emmanuelle Raoul-Duval.
 Ph.
 Alex Arnou

-âĄď¸ Masters studio at ESA on the Mercuriales towers, Bagnolet.
+âĄď¸ Masters studio at ESA, Mercuriales towers in Bagnolet.
 Ph.
-ROOM
+Room Architecture